UDC-GAC/ServerlessContainers/docs/architecture.md

 ### Passive Microservices

-The passive microservices are needed to continuously keep the central database (State Database) updated with all the metada that tracks the state of the infrastructure, from the number of containers and its thresholds to the allocated amounts of resources.
+The passive microservices are needed to continuously keep the central database (State Database) updated with all the metadata that tracks the state of the infrastructure, from the number of containers and its thresholds to the allocated amounts of resources.